 How does the automatic stay stop phone calls and letters from creditors?

 One of the most prominent advantages of the automatic stay is stopping the annoying phone calls and collection letters from your creditors.
 Several of our clients had been getting daily calls to their employers or their family members.
 Although the Fair Debt Collection Practices Act gives you a way to control what phone number the creditors use and what times of day they can call, filing bankruptcy is the most effective way to shut them down.

-When we first meet and you sign up for representation with My Bankruptcy Team, we will work with you to get word out to your creditors.
+When we first meet and you sign up for representation with the bankruptcy lawyers at Moorhead Law Group, we will work with you to get word out to your creditors.
 When we file, we will work with you to identify those creditors that need to be contacted right away to stop the calls.